 - whether the employee was in insurable employment with the former employer, - whether the debts being claimed are covered by the Scheme.
 Where they are, the amount of the debts is also subject to DSP verification and may be subject to the salary ceiling.

-If the application is successful, the Department would pay the amount owing directly to the employee (less any statutory deductions at the highest rate).
+If the application is successful, the Department would pay the amount owing directly to the employee.